microsoft/WhatTheHack/999-InfraAsCode-Bicep/Student/Bicep-Challenge-02.md

 + Create a container in the storage account you created in the previous challenge and modify the bicep file to output additional information:
     + Storage Account Name
     + Blob primary endpoint
++ In the previous challenge, you observed that parameter values need to be passed in via the command line or you will be prompted for their values each time you deploy the template.
+Use a parameter file to list parameter values and pass them into the template.

+**NOTE:** ARM Templates with Bicep use the same parameter file format as ARM Templates with JSON.

 ## Success Criteria

+1. You can pass parameter values to the template via a parameter file
 1. You can deploy Azure Storage Account without hard-coding inputs
 1. Create a container within the storage account
 1. Output the storage account name and blob primary endpoint url